 A non-profit organization or prescribed government organization whose percentage of government funding is at least 40% of its total revenue.

-- other purposes that benefit the community
+- Other purposes that benefit the community.

 Service means anything other than:

-- anything that is supplied to an employer by a person who is or agrees to become an employee of the employer in the course of or in relation to the office or employment of that person.
+- Anything that is supplied to an employer by a person who is or agrees to become an employee of the employer in the course of or in relation to the office or employment of that person.

 A sponsorship is an exchange of goods between a sponsor and another party through which the sponsor commits to donating money, goods or services in exchange for access to the commercial potential of an activity.
-Sponsorship fees are not donations and the organization cannot deliver a charitable receipt for sponsorships because the sponsor typically receives the benefit of visibility in exchange.
+Sponsorship fees are not donations and the recipient organization cannot issue a charitable receipt for sponsorships because the sponsor typically receives the benefit of visibility in exchange.
 Sponsorships can be given in the form of cash, goods or services.